-The way we got a peaceful and memorable-for-the-right-reasons camel ride was to negotiate firmly up front, and then pay before we got on the camels, so that we couldn’t be extorted at the end of our ride.
-We paid the agreed-upon price with the promise of a good tip if the ride was as good as the handler was promising.
+The way we got a peaceful and memorable-for-the-right-reasons camel ride was to negotiate firmly up front.
+We then paid before we got on the camels, so that we couldn’t be extorted at the end of our ride.
+The handler got the agreed-upon price with the promise of a good tip if the ride was as good as he promised.
 Worked like a charm.

-You’ll be asked often if you want your photo taken, and oftentimes this small kindness will come with expectations of compensation.
-You’ll also be encouraged to follow random “guides” to the best picture spot in the area.
+People will often ask if you want your photo taken, and oftentimes this small kindness will come with expectations of compensation.
+Random “guides” encourage you to follow them to the best picture spot in the area.
 Use your best judgment.
 We did, at times, take people up on that, because it led to some cool photos and only cost a few Egyptian pounds.
 Definitely do not follow anyone where you feel uncomfortable, and if you change your mind, remember that you can and should abruptly stop and leave.

 The Kindness of Strangers

 At the risk of sounding like a bitter cynic, I have to say this was the most common scam attempt we encountered in Cairo.
-“Helpful” strangers suddenly appear to guide us bewildered tourists off to the places we need to go, with a stop at whatever commissioned store they were partnering with.
+“Helpful” strangers suddenly appear to guide us bewildered tourists off to the places we need to go.
+Of course, that often meant with a stop at whatever commissioned store they were working with.
 The easiest way to get out of this one, sad to say, is to be firm to the point—or even past the point—of rudeness.
 It sucks.

 Hotels and taxis

 Hotel employees and taxi drivers are supposed to be people you can trust, but that isn’t always the case.
-As they work so directly with tourists, it’s easy for them to redirect you into commissions for themselves, most often by recommending (or taking you directly to) shops they are partnered with.
-Be mindful of anyone who offers to take you to shops—if you do want to go shopping in Cairo, your best bet is to try to arrange transport to one of the licensed, fixed-price shops, or get a local you trust to recommend a good place that you can then take an Uber to.
+As they work so directly with tourists, it’s easy for them to redirect you into commissions for themselves.
+Often what they’ll do is recommend (or take you directly to) shops they are partnered with.
+Be mindful of anyone who offers to take you to shops.
+If you do want to go shopping in Cairo, arrange transport to one of the licensed, fixed-price shops, or get a local you trust to recommend a good place that you can then Uber to.